Darshanreddy19/streamfree-flicksville/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/f82e954f-238a-4375-a334-5da9fdf07abe) and start prompting.
+Simply visit the [https://preview--streamfree-flicksville.lovable.app/) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.